radiantmediaplayer/rmp-fire-tv/README.md

 # DEPRECATED

-Support for building Android TV apps with Radiant Media Player is deprecated with Radiant Media Player v9.15 and will be removed in Radiant Media Player v10.
+Support for building Fire TV apps with Radiant Media Player is deprecated with Radiant Media Player v9.15 and will be removed in Radiant Media Player v10.

 # rmp-fire-tv